The icustays table

 Table source: Hospital database.

 - The ICUSTAYS table is derived from the TRANSFERS table.
-Specifically, it groups the TRANSFERS table based on ICUSTAY_ID, and excludes rows where no ICUSTAY_ID is present.
+Specifically, it excludes rows in TRANSFERS where the ward is not an ICU.

 |Name||Postgres data type|